iterative/ldb-resources/README.md

 * LDB manages datasets as versioned collections of pointers into storage with automatic de-duplication
 * Since LDB datasets use pointers, there is **no need** to **move or copy** data objects to create datasets.
 * LDB datasets are purely logical, so they are easily cloned, merged, sliced, and sampled.
-* LDB does not require write priveleges to storage, so losing an LDB instance does not affect the actual data objects.
+* LDB does not require write privileges to storage, so losing an LDB instance does not affect the actual data objects.
 * **Search in the cloud:** data objects can be selected based on JSON annotations, file attributes, or helper ML model queries
 * **Annotation tracking:** JSON annotation and metadata are tracked and versioned during indexing
 * **Reproducibility and sharing:** every LDB dataset version always points to the same collection of data samples and can be easily shared